-Additionally, continuing students who withdraw during the first week of two consecutive quarters (excluding summer quarter) will not be eligible to register as continuing students for the third quarter and must submit a request for re-enrollment as a former students returning to the university.
-If an undergraduate does not enroll for two or more quarters (excluding summer quarter), they must submit a request for re-enrollment through the Office of Admissions.
+Additionally, continuing students who withdraw during the first week of two consecutive quarters (excluding summer quarter) will not be eligible to register as continuing students for the third quarter and must submit a request for re-enrollment as a former student returning to the university.
+If an undergraduate does not enroll for two or more quarters (excluding summer quarter), they must submit a request for re-enrollment through the Office of the Registrar.

 The University of Washington Tacoma reserves the right to drop students who have not attended class during the first week of the quarter to make space for other students waiting to enroll.
 However, a student should not assume that they will be automatically dropped from a course if they do not attend.
 It is the student's responsibility to drop the course through MyUW.
 Students who are registered for a course section but do not attend will be assigned a failing grade by the instructor.

 No person, other than a faculty member attending informally with the approval of the instructor, may attend a UW Tacoma course in which that person has not been registered.
 An instructor may allow a student to attend their class only if the student's name is on the official class list from the Office of the Registrar.
 An unregistered student may attend through the fourteenth calendar day of the quarter.

 Attendance in courses as an auditor is by consent of the instructor and only as space permits.
 Permission to audit is ordinarily granted for lecture classes only.
 Students who intend to audit a course must first register for the class through MyUW, then seek permission from the instructor and complete a Registration Transaction Request form to elect to use the audit grade option.
 The form including the approval is submitted to the Office of the Registrar.
 The deadline to change to audit status is listed on the Academic Calendar each quarter on the registration website.
 A $20 fee may be imposed depending on the timing of the transaction.
 Standard tuition and fees apply.